leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 chicken know?"
 We are aware that capitalism is terrible,  and yet we unconciously ask ourselves "But does the big Other know?"
 Since it has not been registered it remains.

+It is through _the big Other_ which capitalist ideology is reinforced:

+  * The imaginary of perpetual growth.
+The imaginary is the layer aside reality we perceive and value equally.
+  * The symbolic of work and consumption.
+The symbolic is how we interact through the big Other.
+  * The real of exploitation and environmental destruction.
+The real may be something that is even fully actualized among individuals, but they are submerged in the "collective fiction" of the big Other.

+I like the way [Zimbardo's _The Lucifer Effect_](https://archive.org/details/TheLuciferEffectUnderstandingHowGoodPeopleTurnEvilISBN9781400064113) depicts the extremes of the big Other:

+> Aberrant, illegal, or immoral behavior by individuals in service professions,
+> such as policemen, corrections officers, and soldiers, is typically labeled the mis-
+> deeds of "a few bad apples."
+The implication is that they are a rare exception and
+> must be set on one side of the impermeable line between evil and good, with the
+> majority of good apples set on the other side.
+But who is making the distinction?
+> Usually it is the guardians of the system, who want to isolate the problem in order
+> to deflect attention and blame away from those at the top who may be responsible
+> for creating untenable working conditions or for a lack of oversight or supervision.
+> Again the bad apple-dispositional view ignores the apple barrel and its
+> potentially corrupting situational impact on those within it.
+A systems
+> analysis focuses on the barrel makers, on those with the power to design the
+> barrel.

 Kafka illustrates the structure of disavowal inherent to bureaucracy with a quest to reach the authority who will finally resolve K's official